jieqian2/Numerical-Methods-in-Finance/README.md

-This file includes the code I've written for the course Numerical Method in finance and Stochastic Calculus, Spring 2020.
+This file includes the code I've written for the course Numerical Method in finance, Stochastic Calculus in Spring 2020.

 Topic related:
 * Explicit, Implicit, Crank-Nicolson finite difference method;